ClickHouse/ClickHouse/docs/en/operations/troubleshooting.md

 **Check logs**

-The main log of `clickhouse-server` is in `/var/log/clickhouse-server.log` by default.
+The main log of `clickhouse-server` is in `/var/log/clickhouse-server/clickhouse-server.log` by default.

 In case of successful start you should see the strings:

-    - `starting up` — Server started to run.
+- `<Information> Application: starting up.` — Server started to run.
-    - `Ready for connections` — Server runs and ready for connections.
+- `<Information> Application: Ready for connections.` — Server runs and ready for connections.

 If `clickhouse-server` start failed by the configuration error you should see the `<Error>` string with an error description.
 For example: